Conformal Credal Self-Supervised Learning: Related Work

 \section{Related Work}

 Semi-supervised learning describes the learning paradigm where the aim is to leverage the potential of unlabeled in addition to labeled data to improve learning and generalization.
-As it is easy to lose track of related work due to the wide range of proposed approaches in the recent years, we focus here on classification methods that are closely related to our work.
+As it is easy to lose track of related work due to the wide range of proposed approaches in the recent years, we focus here on classification methods applied to computer vision applications that are closely related to our work.
 For a more comprehensive overview, we refer to \citep{chapelle2009semi} and \citep{DBLP:journals/ml/EngelenH20}.

 Nowadays, so-called \textit{self-training} (or self-supervised) methods protrude among these methods by providing a simple yet effective learning methodology to make use of unlabeled data.
-Such methods can be found in a wide range of domains, including natural language processing \cite{DBLP:conf/naacl/DuGGCCASC21} and computer vision \citep{Doersch2016,DBLP:conf/iccv/GodardAFB19, DBLP:conf/wacv/RosenbergHS05,DBLP:conf/cvpr/XieLHL20}.
+Such methods can be found in a wide range of domains, including computer vision \citep{DBLP:conf/wacv/RosenbergHS05,Doersch2016,DBLP:conf/iccv/GodardAFB19,DBLP:conf/cvpr/XieLHL20} and natural language processing \citep{DBLP:conf/naacl/DuGGCCASC21}.
 As self-training can be considered as a general learning paradigm, where a model suggests itself labels to learn from, it has been wrapped around various model types, e.g., support vector machines \citep{Lienen2021instweighting}, decision trees \citep{Tanha2017} and most prominently with neural networks \citep{DBLP:conf/nips/OliverORCG18}.
-Notably, it lays the foundation for so-called distillation models, e.g., in self-distillation \citep{DBLP:conf/iccv/KimJYH21} or student-teacher setups \citep{DBLP:conf/cvpr/PhamDXL21,DBLP:conf/cvpr/XieLHL20}.
-It is further popular for unsupervised pretraining, e.g., as described in \citep{DBLP:conf/iccv/CaronTMJMBJ21,NEURIPS2020_f3ada80d}. \looseness=-1
+Notably, it lays the foundation for so-called distillation models, e.g., in self-distillation \citep{DBLP:conf/iccv/KimJYH21} or student-teacher setups \citep{DBLP:conf/cvpr/XieLHL20,DBLP:conf/cvpr/PhamDXL21}.
+It is further popular for unsupervised pretraining, e.g., as described in \citep{NEURIPS2020_f3ada80d,DBLP:conf/iccv/CaronTMJMBJ21}. \looseness=-1